Latest updates

 Issue

-Congress created the “qualifying venture capital fund” exemption to Section 3(c)(1) of the Investment Company Act to make capital formation easier for smaller venture capital funds by increasing the number of permitted investors.
-In practice, however, the current parameters limit the utility of this provision.
+Congress created the “qualifying venture capital fund” exemption to Section 3(c)(1) of the Investment Company Act to make capital formation easier for emerging venture capital fund managers by increasing the number of permitted investors in venture capital funds under a certain size.
+In practice, the current parameters limit the utility of this provision.

-To better support innovation and job creation in the venture capital sector, Congress can modernize the criteria for qualifying venture capital funds to account for existing market conditions.
+To better support innovation and job creation in the venture capital sector, Congress can intervene to modernize the criteria for qualifying venture capital funds to account for existing market conditions.

 How it works: Under Section 3(c)(1) of the Investment Company Act of 1940, a private fund may remain exempt from registering with the SEC as an investment company if it has no more than 100 investors.

-Why it matters: Congress added the definition of a “qualifying venture capital fund” to Section 3(c)(1) to make capital formation easier for smaller venture capital funds.
-The higher limit of beneficial owners was intended to help emerging managers assemble competitive funds by collecting smaller contributions from a greater number of accredited investors.
-However, failure to adjust the dollar threshold for qualifying venture capital funds has rendered the special privileges of qualifying venture capital funds obsolete, and has stymied Congress’s intent to diversify beneficial ownership of venture capital assets.
+Why it matters: The higher limit of beneficial owners was intended to help emerging managers assemble competitive funds by collecting smaller contributions from a greater number of accredited investors.
+However, failure to meaningfully adjust the dollar threshold for existing market conditions has rendered their special status obsolete, and has stymied Congress’s intent to diversify beneficial ownership of venture capital assets.

 Background